RETURN TO HOMEPAGE

 Follow-on airdrops of troops and supplies by the 315th continued throughout the next day and for weeks after the initial airborne assault.
 On May 26, 1944, elements of the 315th air landed badly need supplies at Grave, re-supplying hundreds of desperate troops with badly needed food, combat supplies, and reinforcements.

 Training and Tragedy.
 Training was a major occupation for the all the troop carrier groups and the airborne units.
 Unfortunately, training for combat, like combat itself, had its price.
 On July 8, 1944, 369 Polish paratroopers arrived at Spanhoe to participate in a training mission named Operation Burden.
 At 2130 hours, 33 C-47s departed Spanhoe for a training DZ near Wittering, England.
 Enroute, over Tinwell, Rutland, England, one of the aircraft of the 309th Squadron collided with another in the formation.
 Both aircraft crashed to the ground killing eight crewmen and 26 paratroopers.
 Only one person survived, Cpl.
-Thomas Chambers, 9th AF, leaping from the aircraft as it plummeted to earth. (see 315th Newsletter, Vol. 22, Issue 3, "Tragedy at Tinwell".)
+Thomas Chambers, 9th AF, leaping from the aircraft as it plummeted to earth. (see 315th Newsletter, Vol. 22, Issue 3, "Tragedy at Tinwell", also the book Airborne Troop carrier: Three-One-Five Group by Bill Brinson.)

 histgliderpilotview

-(Left) Besides paratroop drops, most of the troop carrier groups trained at towing gliders.
+(Above) Besides paratroop drops, most of the troop carrier groups trained at towing gliders.
+Communication between tow plane and glider was via wire integrated within the towline.
 The 315th was assigned gliders and also trained with them, even 'snatching' them from the ground (see Gliders on Home Page).
 However, the 315th TCG never towed gliders into combat.

 (Right) Photo of original